orgesskura/orgesskura/README.md

 ## Hi | Çkemi | Hola | Merhaba 👋

-My name is Orges.
 I have two years of experience as a software engineer at Smarkets, a sports trading company, where I primarily worked in Python and Rust creating low-latency systems that can ingest and process huge amounts of data.

 - 📖 Studied Computer Science at University of Edinburgh and graduated in 2022 with a first-class degree.
 - 🏢 Ran a dental marketing agency for a bit more than a year.
 I generated appointments for dental practices, helping them to scale effectively.